Grades are available after classes end. See the calendar for specific dates.

 - E: Earned by work that is unsatisfactory and unworthy of course credit.
 This grade may also be assigned to students who do not submit required work in courses from which they have not officially withdrawn by the withdrawal deadline.
 Zero or E grades are assigned to students for missing work.
 These grades are included in the calculation of the final grade.

 Students enrolled in courses for credit are expected to complete all coursework on time.
 Students who do not complete a course by the end of a term may receive one of the following noncompletion grades.
 Noncompletion grades may affect academic standing.
-Candidates and potential candidates for degree and diploma programs should check their individual program requirements.
+Potential and admitted degree candidates and premedical program students should check their individual program requirements.

 - *** is an interim grade notation assigned by the Registrar’s Office to students with cases pending before the Administrative Board.